Medical questions & health advice by board certified doctors

-"Why do muscles spasm when reclining?
+"Why do muscles spasm when reclining?"

 I'm 42 and I have this problem with some kind of muscle spasm or palpitation that only seems to occur when I'm lying down at night.
 Why is ths?
 It mostly affects my upper body, including my shoulders, torso, arms, etc. What's wrong with me and what kind of doctor should I see?

 The best type of physician for you to see initially is a primary care physician such as a family doctor or internal medicine doctor.
 Palpitations that get worse when you lie down may be a heart arrhythmia.
 This is when the heart beats at a rate that it is not supposed to.
 It can be diagnosed with an electrocardiogram if you are having it while it is being taken.
 Muscle spasms can occur from nerve problems, muscle problems, and problems with electrolytes in the blood.
 The first are less common, generally don't happen just at night, and do not happen just in the upper body.
 Low potassium can cause muscle cramping.
 You can try eating a banana every morning to keep you potassium up.
 I suggest that you schedule an appointment with your primary care physician.
 He or she can take a more detailed history of your symptoms and perform a thorough cardiovascular and musculoskeletal exam.
 Hopefully, your doctor will be able to get to the bottom of your issues.
 Good luck.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.